+Ok, so someone told me that chess is a lot like life in many ways and that becoming better at the game will also therefore make you better at seeing opportunities in life.
+Is this true?
 I'm no spring Chicken and I just learned how to play this game.
 I'm not ashamed to say it- This game literally hurts my brain.
 It is really hard and I feel so stupid when I play this.
 I suppose that makes sense since my life sucks from bad decisions I've made... assuming there's any truth to what this guy told me.

 I've been playing chess casually since I was a kid.
 I feel like my middle and end games are decent, but my openings are weak, mostly because I haven't properly studied common openings and mostly make moves intuitively.
 What is the best method/resource (preferably online/interactive, but book suggestions are fine too) that would work as an "introduction" and later a way to strengthen my opening game for a non-beginner?